 Vincent greatly desired to gain more experience drawing from nude models.
-He had drawn a large number of people in their work clothes in Etten but was convinced that more practice with nudes would improve his knowledge of anatomy and benefit his work.
-He had trouble finding women or men willing to model for him, though, and studying at the academy provided a solution.
+He had drawn a large number of people in their work attire in Etten but was convinced that more practice with nudes would improve his knowledge of anatomy and benefit his work.
+He had trouble finding women or men willing to model for him, however, and studying at the academy provided a solution.

 “But I saw the drawing that will be considered to be the best being done — I was sitting just behind — and it’s correct, it’s anything you like, but it’s dead and so are all those drawings that I saw.”
 Read the complete letter

 Vincent was critical of the art school and its teaching methods.
 In his opinion, students were learning an incorrect use of colour that was not “real” or “lifelike”.
 In this period, Vincent thought about going to Paris so he could be with his brother Theo and paint nude models more easily.

 Vincent probably painted Head of a Skeleton with a Burning Cigarette during his brief stint at art school in Antwerp; a skeleton was used there to teach students about human anatomy.

 Ella Hendriks en Louis van Tilborgh

 Marije Vellekoop, Sjraar van Heugten